-Just input your own PIA data (monthly benefits in dollars), using your actual benefit statement, and compare annual cash flows and estimated ending investment account values, between starting benefits at ages 62, 67, and 70.
+Just input your own PIA data (Primary Insurance Amounts, or monthly benefits in dollars), using your actual benefit statement, and then compare annual cash flows and estimated ending investment account values, between starting retirement benefits at ages 62, 67, and 70.

-This debunks the myth that you should wait as long as you can just because "benefits go up."
+This bunks the myth that you should wait as long as you can, just because "benefits go up."
 You can read about this classic debate, and how this retirement tool finally resolves it forever, on the Social Security analysis page.

-This Golden Handshake Calculator is the one and only employee benefit tool you can buy that will calculate the present value of a Golden Handshake offer from your employer.
-This is the awesome deal where they try to bribe you with an immediate huge lump sum payout to quit your job
+This employee benefit tool will calculate the present value of a Golden Handshake offer from your employer.
+This is the awesome deal where they try to bribe you with an immediate huge lump sum payout to quit your job.

 This financial calculator can also be used to compare job offers, deciding whether to go self-employed, take a 1099 "independent contractor" job; and by employers to calculate the present value of employees in general.
 So you can use it to compare all kinds of employment offers and other similar deals.